Bayside Sea Scouts is entirely volunteer run.

 The Bayside Sea Scouts is managed by a Group Leader and Assistant Group Leader.

-Each Section has a Section Leader and 1 or more Assistant Section Leaders.
+Each Section has a Section Leader and one or more Assistant Section Leaders.

 Group Leaders